 Speaking of perceptions, has social media changed the types of treatments patients request or expect?

-People now have a better understanding of what they might need — or should have done — for whatever condition they have, whether it’s a wart, a growth like skin cancer, a cyst, or a lipoma.
+People now have a better understanding of what they might need — or should have done — for whatever condition they have, whether it’s a wart, a growth, a cyst, or a lipoma.
 They have a sense of what can be done and what to expect.

 I’ve even had dermatologists tell me that I — and social media — have, in some ways, made their jobs easier, because patients now know what a biopsy looks like or how it’s done, and they feel less anxious as a result.

-You’ve really built a global following by doing something no one else was doing.
+You’ve built a global following by doing something no one else was doing at the time.
 When you first started sharing extraction videos, did you ever imagine it would lead to a TV show and so much fanfare?

 Some people love pimple popping, others can’t stomach it.
 Why do you think these videos resonate with people so deeply?

-You’re sort of releasing something that’s not supposed to be there.
-Like you’re putting everything back in place.
-There’s a little bit of an obsession or a compulsion to make everything right.
-It gives you this weird exhilaration.
-It’s like watching a scary movie or riding a roller coaster.
-It also goes back to like our primates, where we pick out our skin, we’re just compelled to do that.
+You’re sort of releasing something that’s not supposed to be there — like you’re putting everything back in place.
+People have a bit of an obsession or a compulsion to make everything right.
+It gives you this weird exhilaration, too: It’s like watching a scary movie or riding a roller coaster.
+It also goes back to being primates, where we picked at our skin — we’re just compelled to do that.
 It’s fascinating what our bodies do and what they create.

 There are also so many different types of acne — for some of us, it doesn’t ever seem to go away.
 Why is that especially true among women?

 All acne, in general, tends to be hormonal.
-But it tends to stay with women for longer because, in general, because of the surges of hormones that we get throughout our lives.
-We’ll get them when we’re ovulating or when we have a period, which tends to be when we tend to break out more.
+But it tends to stay with women for longer because of the surges of hormones that we experience throughout our lives.
+We’ll get them when we’re ovulating or when we have a period, which tends to be when we break out more.

 Yes, I’m pregnant and I really didn’t expect to have breakouts.

-With pregnancy, I’ll often get either one or the other.
-Sometimes you’ll see people’s acne get better, and sometimes you’ll see it get worse.
-I know, it sucks.
+With pregnancy, sometimes you’ll see people’s acne get better, and sometimes you’ll see it get worse.
+It sucks.

 What are some skincare myths that you wish would just go away for good?

-Getting a tan before you go out on vacation is better for your skin.
-No, because I’ll tell you, anytime you get any color on your skin, whether it be red or whether you turn a darker color, that’s actually your skin scrambling to protect itself.
-If you have pigment in your skin, it’s going to turn darker because it’s scrambling to sort of create this umbrella to protect your skin from the sun.
-So you’ve already done damage if you have a tan.
+That getting a tan before you go out on vacation is better for your skin.
+Because anytime you get any color on your skin, whether it be red or whether you turn a darker color, that’s actually your skin scrambling to protect itself.
+If you have pigment in your skin, it’s going to turn darker because it’s trying to create almost an “umbrella” to protect your skin from the sun.
+So if you have a tan, you’ve already done damage.

-The most ideal situation is if you go out on vacation and you maybe have been out in the sun, you’ve been enjoying yourself, but you come back the same color you were when you left.
-Just get a spray-on tan, that’s better for you.
+The most ideal situation is if you go out on vacation and have been out in the sun, but you come back the same color you were when you left.
+Just get a spray-on tan, it’s better for you.

-I also think of those commercials with young women trying to prevent acne by washing their faces, but how much of a role does dirt actually play?
+I think of those commercials with young women trying to prevent acne by washing their faces very thoroughly, but how much of a role does dirt actually play?

 A lot of people tell others with acne that they just need to clean themselves a little bit more or scrub their skin better, but that actually does more damage than good.
 The trick is just to find treatment options that can help you.
 For instance, Accutane is the best in terms of acne treatments.